openfoodfacts/openfoodfacts-server/installation/docker-developer-guide.md

 ### Running minion jobs

 [Minion](https://docs.mojolicious.org/Minion) is a high-performance job queue for Perl.
 [Minion](https://docs.mojolicious.org/Minion) is used in [openfoodfacts-server](https://github.com/openfoodfacts/openfoodfacts-server) for time-consuming import and export tasks.
 These tasks are processed and queued using the minion jobs queue.
-Therefore, are called minion jobs.
+Therefore, they are called minion jobs.

 Go to `/opt/product-opener/scripts` and run